relution-io/relution-setup/README.md

 Relution has been verified to work with:

-- CentOS 7.5
+- Alma or Rocky Linux 8
-- Red Hat Enterprise Linux 7.5
+- Red Hat Enterprise Linux 8 or newer
-- SUSE Linux Enterprise Server 12
+- SUSE Linux Enterprise Server 12 or newer

 Relution should work on any Linux distribution that supports `systemd` but this has not been verified and is not currently supported.
 If you wish to receive support, please ensure that you run Relution on a supported platform.